 - "No alive nodes found in your cluster" in Elasticsearch deploy or log errors.

-If you want to delete indices at a set time-frequency create a cron job by referring to these DevDocs articles:
+If you want to delete indices at a set time-frequency, create a cron job by referring to the following articles in our developer documentation: